AngusJohnson/Clipper2/Docs/readme.md

 Polygons are touching when they contain touching edges.<br>
 **Clipping** initially referred to the process of removing or "cutting away" those parts of an image that were outside a rectangular *clipping* window.
 However, this process has been generalized to include *clipping* with non-rectangular windows, and also to include union, difference and XOR boolean operations.
 In this library, *images* are defined by one or more **subject** vector paths, where these paths may be open or closed. **Clip** paths, as opposed to subject paths, must be closed as the library doesn't support clipping with open paths.<br><br>

+### Coordinate Range:

+The base Clipper class performs all clipping operations using signed 64bit integer coordinates.
+This is necessary to ensure numerical robustnesss.
+While the derived **Clipper64** class accommodates these integer coordinates directly, the **ClipperD** class does not.
+Floating point coordinates accepted by ClipperD objects will be scaled and converted into integers internally (using the scale specified in the ClipperD constructor).
+However, coordinates still can't use quite the full 64bit integer range.
+The library assumes that coordinate addition and subtraction can be performed without requiring type conversion, so coordinates must be limited to 62 bits (plus the signed bit) -> +/-0x3FFFFFFFFFFFFFFF (~ 4.6 x 10^18).
+Nevertheless, this range should more that adequate to achieve any sensible degree of geometric precision.

 ### Clipped Solutions: